therootcompany/greenlock-express.js/README.md

 ### What if the example didn't work?

+First and foremost:

+* You MUST run this on the public-facing webserver, *as the webserver*

+Exception: using 'dns-01' (i.e. `le-challenge-route53`) you can validate domains set to private addresses (10.x, 192.168.x, etc).

 Double check each of the following:

 * Let's Encrypt **v2** uses `version: 'draft-11'`, but v1 uses `version: 'v01'`